 Ms. RUAYRUNGRUANG Woraphanit, aged 32, was appointed as the executive Director, the Chairman and the CEO on 5 January 2018.
-She was re-designated as non-executive Director and resigned as the Chairman and the CEO on 8 July 2022.
+She was re-designated as a non-executive Director and resigned as the Chairman and the CEO on 8 July 2022.
 She obtained her Bachelor's Degree in Advertisement from Peking University in the People's Republic of China ("PRC") in 2013.
 Ms. RUAYRUNGRUANG is the daughter of Dr. Chanchai RUAYRUNGRUANG, the beneficial owner of Reignwood International which is the controlling shareholder of the Company with interest in approximately 65.76% of the total issued share capital of the Company.
 She is a director of several subsidiaries of the Company.
-Ms. RUAYRUNGRUANG, who is also currently a director of several subsidiaries of Reignwood International and companies owned by her family, was responsible for handling refinancing issues, maintaining relationships with banking partners, delivery of Reignwood International's strategic vision outside of the PRC, and managing European investment portfolio during the past seven years.
+Ms. RUAYRUNGRUANG, who is also currently a director of several subsidiaries of Reignwood International and companies owned by her family, is responsible for handling refinancing issues, maintaining relationships with banking partners, delivery of Reignwood International's strategic vision outside of the PRC, managing European investment portfolio during the past seven years and currently overseeing one of the Thailand's largest property development project, Reignwood Park, which includes golf course, international school, multiple residential components with villas and golf estate aimed at a diverse range of lifestyles and families.